Rob Forbes: Design Within Reach

-PUBLIC Bikes
+Public Bikes

-In 2010 he founded PUBLIC Bikes, an online bike retailer.
+In 2010 Forbes founded Public Bikes, an online bike retailer.
 The company designs and sells European-style bicycles aimed at urban cyclists.

 Other art and design work

 Forbes opened an art studio in San Francisco.
-In 2011, he curated an exhibit of pottery and ceramics at Frakn Lloyd Gallery in Santa Monica.
+In 2011, he curated an exhibit of pottery and ceramics at Frank Lloyd Gallery in Santa Monica.

 Forbes writes and lectures on visual thinking and modern design.
 He presented a TED Talk, "Ways of Seeing" in 2006, and has also spoken at AGFA SF.
 Forbes has written a book called See For Yourself, released in May 2015.
 He created and contributes to DWR Design Notes, a monthly newsletter on modernism and design.